Internet2/comanage-registry/app/AvailablePlugin/ConfigurationHandler/README.md

 ```

 - -d, dry run
-- --config_file, provide only the configuration file name.
+- --config-file, provide only the configuration file name.
 The path is fixed under the local/Config directory
 - --coid, the number of CO to import the configuration to
 - -e, salt for decryption.
 It has to much the one we provided on encryption